Corey Batoon

 Corey Batoon (born October 1, 1968) is an American football coach and former player who is currently the defensive coordinator for the Missouri Tigers.
 He previously served as the defensive coordinator and safeties coach at South Alabama from 2021 to 2023.

 Playing career

 Batoon played safety at San Diego City Junior College from 1986 to 1987.

 He transferred to Long Beach State, and played from 1988 to 1989.

-Coaching career
+St. Bernard High School

+Batoon started his coaching career as defensive coordinator at St. Bernard High School in Playa Del Rey, CA from 1990 to 1991.

 Pierce College

 Batoon started his college coaching career as the defensive backs and special teams coach at Los Angeles Pierce College from 1991 to 1992.

 Saint Mary's (CA)

 From 1993 to 1995, Batoon served as the defensive backs coach and recruiting coordinator for the Saint Mary's Gaels.

 Central Missouri State

 In 1996, Batoon served as the secondary & special teams coordinator at Central Missouri State.

 Montana

 In 1997, Batoon served as the defensive line coach at Montana.

 Northern Arizona

 From 1998 to 2008, Batoon spent the next 11 years at Northern Arizona University, where he was an assistant head coach, defensive coordinator, secondary coach and special teams coordinator, where the Lumberjacks appeared in 3 FCS Playoffs.
 He developed the Lumberjacks into one of the top defensive units in the Big Sky Conference during his tenure there and built the reputation of NAU's elite defensive play.